-In response, tens thousands of people spontaneously gathered the streets of Moscow opposition to the coup.
-In a widely circulated image, Russian Federation President Boris Yeltsin climbed on top of a putschist tank and denounced what he called a "rightist, reactionary, anti-constitutional coup."
+ln response, tens thousands of of people spontaneously gathered in the streets of Moscow in opposition to the coup (see Table 1 on page 26).
+In a widely circulated image, Federation President Russian Boris Yeltsin climbed on top of a putschist tank and denounced what he called a "rightist, reactionary, anti-constitutional coup."
 Declaring "all decisions and instructions of this committee to be unlawful," Yeltsin called for a "universal unlimited strike" and called on Soviet citizens, including members of the armed forces, to refuse orders from the putschists.
 As president of what was by far the largest of the Soviet republics, he declared that afternoon that all members of the armed forces and KGB personnel within Russia were under his command, not of the putschist-controlled Soviet government.

-Boris Yeltsin, President of the Russian Federation at the moment of the Soviet Union's dissolution, addressing the crowd from atop a tank near the Council of Ministers building on August 19, 1991.
-Source: Wikimedia Commons.
+Boris Yeltsin, President of the Russian Federation at the moment of the Soviet Union's dissolution, addressing the crowd atop a tank near the Council of Ministers building on Aug.
+19, 1991.
+Credit: Wikimedia Commons.